jsjoeio/jp-courses/README.md

 ### `start`

+Starts the course on http://localhost:3000.
+Note: this will fail if there is not a directory with `/content` at the root.
+### `download`

-Runs the script with a valid payment ID.
+Runs the script with a valid payment ID to download the course.

 ### `help`